uzairAK/Lane-Lines-Detection-Python/README.md

 ```python
 lines = cv2.HoughLinesP(cropped_image, 2, np.pi/180, 100, np.array([]), minLineLength=40, maxLineGap = 70)
 ```
 Hough Transform perform straight lines iteration throughout image with 360 degree slopes to find the intercepts between lines and store it in array.
+You can arrange the values of minimum langth of hough line and minimum gap between lines.

 ### Step 4: Now To display lines
 Since we now have lines parameters of slopes and intercepts.
 We can use these lines to make image from it.